lluisrc/imputaciones/README.md

 ````

 ## How do it is structured
-- When you deploy a docker-compose, the containter have a volumen to read and write de db folder.
+- When you deploy a docker-compose, the containter have a volumen to read and write the db folder.
 Now the app have persistent data.
-- In extras you can see the code of app and how created the image
+- In extras you can see the code of app and how i created the image